oracle-livelabs/developer/oracle-health-ai-open-source/ai-document-flutter-ui/ai-document-flutter-ui.md

 ## Task 3: Understand the code

-   1. Notice the `/flutter-frontend/lib/medicaldocs.dart` source code and how it creates a request to the Spring Boot backend and parses the JSON response into a resultant fields.
+   1. Notice the `/flutter-frontend/lib/medicaldocs.dart` source code and how it creates a request to the Spring Boot backend and parses the JSON response into resultant fields.

    2. Notice the `/springboot-backend/src/main/java/oracleai/MedicalDocsController.java` and related source code and how it creates a request to the document model deployed in the OCI Vision service and passes the JSON response back to the frontend.